-Making Sense of Microsoft’s Endpoint Security Strategy
+Making Sense of Microsoft's Endpoint Security Strategy

 - Motivate other vendors to innovate beyond the commodity security controls that Microsoft offers for its modern OS versions.
 Windows Defender Antivirus and Windows Defender Firewall with Advanced Security (WFAS) on Windows 10 are examples of such tech.
 Microsoft has been expanding these essential capabilities to be on par with similar features of commercial products.
 This not only gives Microsoft control over the security posture of its OS, but also forces other vendors to tackle the more advanced problems on the basis of specialized expertise or other strategic abilities.

 - Expand the revenue stream from enterprise customers.
 To centrally manage Microsoft’s endpoint security layers, organizations will likely need to purchase System Center Configuration Manager (SCCM) or Microsoft Intune.
-Obtaining some Microsoft’s security technologies, such as Windows Defender Advanced Threat Protection (ATP), requires upgrading to the high-end Windows Enterprise E5 license.
+Obtaining some Microsoft’s security technologies, such as the EDR component of Windows Defender Advanced Threat Protection, requires upgrading to the high-end Windows Enterprise E5 license.
 By bundling such commercial offerings with other products, rather than making them available in a standalone manner, the company motivates customers to shift all aspects of their IT management to Microsoft.

 In pursuing these objectives, Microsoft developed the building blocks that are starting to resemble features of commercial Endpoint Protection Platform (EPP) products.
 The resulting solution is far from perfect, at least at the moment: